CortanaAnalyticsGallery-Int/kerasdiab/readme.txt

-Modeling the famous Pima Indians Diabetes dataset to predict the onset of diabetes using Keras and Tensorflow.
+Using Keras and Tensorflow to model the onset of diabetes using the famous Pima Indians Diabetes dataset.

 A copy of the dataset is included.
 Need to install the following libraries at the command prompt in Vienna command window: